Bsingstad/ECG-classification-using-open-data/README.rst

 How to get your Kaggle API token:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. Log in to your `Kaggle account <https://www.kaggle.com/>`_ or sign up here: https://www.kaggle.com/account/login?phase=startSignInTab&returnUrl=%2F
+1. Log in to your `Kaggle account <https://www.kaggle.com/>`_ or sign up  `here <https://www.kaggle.com/account/login?phase=startSignInTab&returnUrl=%2F>`_
+2. On the left side of the "edit profile"-button you click on the "Account"-option.
+3. Scroll down to the API-section and click "Create New API Token"-button.
+4. You will now have a file named kaggle.json.
+This is your API-token

 Data:
 -----